-All GPs have a responsibility to provide both holistic general medical care and specific treatment forpeople who smoke or have alcohol or substance misuse problems.
+All GPs have a responsibility to provide both holistic general medical care and specific treatment for people who smoke or have alcohol or substance misuse problems.
 As a GP, your role is to:

-- Recognise that smoking, alcohol and substance misuse are common problems in the community and understand their relationship to disease and premature death - Understand that harmful use of alcohol and other substances is often unrecognised and can take a range of forms (including excessive use, binges, and dependency) - Identify and offer interventions, including effective advice and treatment, to people who smoke or misuse alcohol or substances - Refer to and develop partnerships with wider local services - Recognise and manage medical consequences of smoking, alcohol and substance misuse - Be aware of wider social issues, including the need to protect children and family members from the potential impact of smoking, alcohol or substance misuse, and respond to any safeguarding concerns - Appreciate that helping people to stop smoking or overcome alcohol and substance misuse, whilst challenging at times, can be very rewarding for the doctor and life changing for the patient.
-Smokers and people with alcohol and substance misuse problems can often be stigmatised by society and health professionals and need to be treated with non-judgemental compassion.
+- recognise that smoking, alcohol, and substance misuse are common problems in the community and understand their relationship to disease and premature death - understand that harmful use of alcohol and other substances is often unrecognised and can take a range of forms (including regular excessive use, binges and dependency) - identify and offer interventions, including advice and treatment, to people who smoke or misuse alcohol or other substances - refer to and develop partnerships with wider local services - recognise and manage medical consequences of smoking, alcohol and substance misuse - recognise the importance of holistic care and management for patients with substance or alcohol misuse - be aware of wider social issues, including the need to protect children and family members from the potential impact of smoking, alcohol or substance misuse, and respond to any safeguarding concerns

+- appreciate that helping people to stop smoking or overcome alcohol and substance misuse, while challenging at times, can be very rewarding for the doctor and life-changing for the patient - be non-judgemental in your approach to managing patients that smoke and people with alcohol and substance misuse problems, as they can often be stigmatised by society and health professionals.